mathesar-foundation/mathesar/docs/docs/installation/ubuntu-manual.md

 - ##### Install Mathesar
   - Set up NodeJS
   - Set up Gunicorn
 - You need to be a user with root access to the machine you're trying to install Mathesar on.
-We will use mathesar.example.com as the URL for our website.

 ## Preparing our server.
 - Prerequisites
     - Ubntu 22 with at least `60 GB` disk space and `4GB` of RAM.
     - Root privileges
+    - FQDN (fully qualified domain name) for your installation.
+We will use `mathesar.example.com` as the FQDN for our website

 ### Step one: Prepare the server
 First, we need to update the software repository and upgrade all packages using the apt command below.
 SSH to your server and elevate to the `root` user.